ming-codes/ember-cli-d3/README.md

 ## Composability

-`ember-cli-d3` tries to follow the composability pattern of d3 as much as possible while fully utilizing the advantage of having HTMLBars templates.
-The result is that it allows you to integrate many of the d3 plugins that exists out there.
+`ember-cli-d3` follows the composability pattern of d3 (`.call`) while utilizing the advantage of Ember's yielding components.
+The result is that it allows you to take advantage of the many d3 plugins that exists out there.

 ## Bundled Visuals